Request for Proposals (RFP)

 Emailed offers must be received by the same time and date at the following address:

 Offerors are responsible for ensuring that their offers are received in accordance with the instructions stated herein.
 Late offers may be considered at the discretion of ATIC.

 - Hard Copy Submissions:

 Each offeror must submit its proposal in two separate volumes: the Technical Volume and the Cost Volume.
 The following number of copies is required in each submission:

-1. Technical and Cost Volume: Three (3) original hardcopies and one (1) electronic copy on CD of the technical volume, per the instructions below.
+- Technical and Cost Volume: Three (3) original hardcopies and one (1) electronic copy on electronic portable device of the technical volume, per the instructions below.

-2. All offers and related documents must be enclosed in sealed envelopes with the name and address of the offeror and the RFP number (“RFP No. ICTEC-2020-007”) clearly marked on the outside.
+- All offers and related documents must be enclosed in sealed envelopes with the name and address of the offeror and the RFP number (“RFP No. Startup City Cahul-2020-001”) clearly marked on the outside.
 The Technical Volume and the Cost Volume must be submitted together.
 If multiple envelopes must be submitted due to the size of a proposal, offerors must ensure that each envelope is sealed and clearly marked with the information described above.